 - 1. Supervisors may, at their discretion, respond to the scene when notified of level 1 reportable force, but they are not required to do so. - a.
 A supervisor who responds to level 1 reportable force may, at their discretion, complete a Type 2 Force Review, but they are not required to do so. - b.
 If the supervisor does not complete a Type 2 Force Review, they will complete a Type 1 Force Review for the level 1 reportable use of force.
 (See [III-C]) - c.
-If the supervisor determines that the reportable use of force should be categorized as level 2 reportable force or level 3 reportable force, the supervisor shall complete the Type 2 Force Review. - All level 2 reportable force and level 3 reportable force, other than critical incidents (P&P 7-810), must be reviewed by a force responding supervisor through a Type 2 Force Review ([III]), and by a force secondary reviewer through a Secondary Force Review ([IV]).
+If the supervisor determines that the reportable use of force should be categorized as level 2 reportable force or level 3 reportable force, the supervisor shall complete the Type 2 Force Review. - 2.
+All level 2 reportable force and level 3 reportable uses of force, other than critical incidents (P&P 7-810), must be reviewed by a force responding supervisor through a Type 2 Force Review ([III]), and by a force secondary reviewer through a Supervisor Force Review, and through a Secondary Force Review ([IV]).